AronAnand/AronAnand/README.md

 - 📊 LLM evaluation and benchmarking

 ## 🚀 Current Projects
-- 🤖 Building [Your LLM Project Name] - A specialized language model for [specific domain]
+- 🤖 Building a matchmaking app - Wait for it
 - 📚 Developing RAG pipelines for enterprise knowledge bases
 - 🔧 Creating tools for LLM evaluation and prompt optimization
-- 🧪 Experimenting with [specific LLM research area]

 ## 💻 Tech Stack
 <div align="center">